André Vallerand: Provincial politics

 Vallerand supported Daniel Johnson's successful bid to succeed Robert Bourassa as premier in 1993.
 When Johnson became premier on January 12, 1994, he appointed Vallerand as minister of revenue.

-Vallerand worked with the government of Canada to reduce tobacco taxes in early 1994, in a bid to target Quebec's contraband cigarette trade.
+He worked with the government of Canada to reduce tobacco taxes in early 1994, in a bid to target Quebec's contraband cigarette trade.
 He also sought to reform Revenu Québec's tax collection practices, which many critics had described as abusive.

 In mid-1994, Vallerand imposed sanctions against service stations in the Mohawk communities of Kahnawake and Kanesatake and required that they pay almost four million dollars in back taxes.
 The communities refused to pay the taxes, and a standoff ensued.
 In June 1994, a Quebec Superior Court justice ordered the government to lift the sanctions, but also ruled that the communities were required to collect sales tax from non-native customers.
 Some commentators criticized Vallerand's actions, accusing the Johnson government of exploiting ethnic divisions to increase their popular support.
 Vallerand rejected this accusation, saying that he was simply trying to prevent unfair competition and recover lost revenues.

-He was not a candidate in the 1994 general election, which the Liberals lost, and formally resigned from cabinet with the rest of the Johnson ministry on September 26, 1994.
+Vallerand was not a candidate in the 1994 general election, which the Liberals lost, and formally resigned from cabinet with the rest of the Johnson ministry on September 26, 1994.